-- (c) Measuring Lot Width.
+- slopes of 3:1 or less, lot area includes all land above the water line during a design storm. - (c) Measuring Lot Width.
 Minimum lot width is the shortest distance between side property lines at all points between the front and rear setbacks. - (d) Measuring Lot Depth.
 Minimum lot depth is the shortest distance between the front and rear property lines at all points between the side property lines. - (e) Measuring Density.
 Maximum density for residential districts shall be based on minimum lot size requirements in each district. - (f) Flexibility Lot Area and Lot Dimensions.
 Sec.
 58-150(c) enables the Planning Director to allow for smaller lot areas and lot dimensions than the minimums established in Exhibit 58-172 where the resulting subdivision meets specific criteria.